stephendarling/temperature-conversion/README.md

 Alternatively you can deploy to Amazon S3 if you have an active AWS account and like saving money/resources/time:
 1. Login to the AWS Console and open the S3 Resources Landing Page
 2. Create an S3 Bucket with public permissions.
-See [this article](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for more detailed configuration information on required bucket security policies and configuration.
+See [this article](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for more detailed information on required bucket security policies and configuration.
 3. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 4. Open ./package.json and update the following section with your bucket name
 ```sh